lijing28101/maize_NAM/README.md

     # Each RNA-Seq samples have an output folder, we used the TPM in quant.sf for future analysis.
     ```

-## phylostrata analysis of predicted protein seqeunce:
+## Phylostrata analysis of predicted protein seqeunce:

 We used [phylostratr](https://github.com/arendsee/phylostratr) to assign an age to each predicted protein sequence.
 The phylogenic tree for maize NAM line could be found in [`NAM.tree`](data/NAM.tree).
 The script can be found here: [`20phylo.R`](scripts/20phylo.R)